cguecia/mini_lake_iceberg/README.md

 4. Creates a new Nessie branch
 5. Loads data into an Iceberg table
 6. Performs validation
-7. Merges changes to main branch
+7. Merges changes to main branch if validation passes.

 To run the pipeline:
 ```bash